![]() |

 Some studies show that chemoradiation works as well as surgery (go

-here).
 In patients not felt to be suitable candidates for surgery, radiation alone may be used (go here for radiation alone) and (go here for all radiation topics) or more commonly radiation combined with chemotherapy (radiation plus chemotherapy #1 and #2).
-Using very targeted doses of radiation may be as effective as surgery (see radiosurgery here and here), and see the article on Tomotherapy here and the Cyberknife section here.
-There is evidence that more complex radiation techniques improve the results (go here).
-In patients with more advanced or

 incurable cancer chemotherapy alone (chemotherapy)